Books: by Title | by Author | by Subject | Videos | Events

 Buffalo Chips: The Book

-Tom Stratton penned more than 100 rib-tickling cartoons.
+The late Tom Stratton penned more than 100 rib-tickling cartoons.
 But that's not all.
 The 144-page book also includes humorous essays which showcase Stratton's unique brand of humor. $4.95

 Top of Page